Murder of Jimmie Lee Jackson

 Jimmie Lee Jackson (December 16, 1938 – February 26, 1965) was an African American civil rights activist in Marion, Alabama, and a deacon in the Baptist church.
 On February 18, 1965, while unarmed and participating in a peaceful voting rights march in his city, he was beaten by troopers and fatally shot by an Alabama state trooper.
 Jackson died eight days later in the hospital.

 His death helped inspire the Selma to Montgomery marches in March 1965, a major event in the civil rights movement that helped gain congressional passage of the Voting Rights Act of 1965.
-This opened the door to millions of African Americans being able to vote again in Alabama and across the Southern United States, regaining participation as citizens in the political system for the first time since the turn of the 20th century.
+This enabled millions of African Americans to vote in Alabama and across the Southern United States, regaining participation as citizens in the political system for the first time since the turn of the 20th century.
 Most had been disenfranchised since then by state constitutions and discriminatory practices that made voter registration and voting more difficult.

-In 2005, former Alabama State Trooper James Bonard Fowler admitted that he had shot Jackson, in what he said was self-defense soon after street lights had gone out and a melee had broken out.
+In 2005, former Alabama State Trooper James Bonard Fowler admitted to having shot Jackson, in what he said was self-defense soon after street lights had gone out and a melee had broken out.
 Former trooper Fowler was indicted in 2007 in Jackson's death.
-In 2010 he pleaded guilty to manslaughter.
+In 2010, he pleaded guilty to manslaughter.
 He was sentenced to six months in prison.

 Early life

 Jimmie Lee Jackson was born in 1938 in Marion, Alabama, the county seat of Perry County, to Jimmie Lee Jackson and Viola Jackson, a local farming family.
 They all belonged to the Baptist church.
 He was named after his father.
 After his father died when Jackson was 18 years old, he took over working on and managing the family farm.
 He also had a daughter.

-Sources claim he served in the Vietnam War.
+Although many sources claim he was an army veteran, and some say that he served in the Vietnam War, his family disputes that he was ever in the military.
+(The first U.S. ground troops arrived in Vietnam on March 8, 1965, so it is improbable that Jackson served in that war, and claims that he served overseas are unattributed.)

 Deacon and activist

 After moving back to his hometown from Indiana, Jackson worked as a laborer and a woodcutter, earning six dollars each day he worked.
 Ordained in the summer of 1964, Jackson was the youngest deacon of his St. James Baptist Church in Marion.

-Jackson had tried to register to vote for four years, without success, under the discriminatory system maintained by Alabama officials since the turn of the 20th century.
+Jackson had tried to register to vote for four years, without success, under the discriminatory system maintained by Alabama officials since the turn of the 19th century.
 His mother Viola and maternal grandfather Cager Lee had also attempted to register, also unsuccessfully.
 Jackson was inspired by Martin Luther King Jr., who had come with other Southern Christian Leadership Conference (SCLC) staff to nearby Selma, Alabama, to help local activists in their voter registration campaign.
 Jackson attended meetings several nights a week at Zion's Chapel Methodist Church.